syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 #### RecordFont

 The FontFamily for the content of header cell in the GridColumn can be customized by using the [GridColumn.RecordFont](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~RecordFont.html) property.
-The default value font used in SfDataGrid is “Helvetica Neue”.
+The default value font used in SfDataGrid is `Helvetica Neue`.

 #### TextAlignment